DurgaSowmya/Disney-Hotstar-Clone-/README.md

 # Disney-Hotstar-Clone-
-made using not HTML,JS AND CSS
+made using only HTML,JS AND CSS